Forex industry has a small and dirty secret … It’s unpleasant for traders themselves, and brokers prefer keeping silence about it.

-If we look at the trading conditions provided here, we’ll see that «Pro» accounts have a relatively high limit of minimum deposit.
+If we look at the trading conditions provided by A Book broker, we can see that there is a relatively high minimum deposit limit for opening accounts.

 Look at the fees related to these accounts as well – it makes their trading conditions a little worse than that of other accounts.

-It all shows that these particular accounts work based on the A-Book model.
+It all shows that these particular accounts work based on the A-Book broker model.

 B-Book model is a business scheme where a broker itself acts as a liquidity provider for your transaction.
 It means that your transaction will not be sent to the interbank market at all.
 Traders call it a «bucket shop».

 In this case, the broker profits from its customers’ losses and vice versa: when its customers earn profits, the broker incurs losses.